steffenthoma/dbpedia-autocomplete/README.md

 The table entityScoreShort consists of the following columns:

-* URI: URI of a DBpedia resource
+* 'URI': URI of a DBpedia resource
-* label: first 255 characters of the label used to reference the DBpedia resource
+* 'label': first 255 characters of the label used to reference the DBpedia resource
-* score: calculated pagerank score for the DBpedia resource
+* 'score': calculated pagerank score for the DBpedia resource

 The column 'label' is indexed for querying e.g. for autocompletion tasks.

 ## Example Task ##

-This database can be used for entity retrieval (URIs) from text based on a comparison with the used labels.
+entitySearch.html uses JQuery UI Autocomplete (http://jqueryui.com/autocomplete/) for suggesting appropriate entities from the MySQL database.
+Therefor data.php queries the MySQL database for the top 10 (measured by pagerank score) URIs whose corresponding labels begin with the entered char sequence and returns them to entitySearch.html.